-Staff recommends the Finance and Administration Committee forward the Annual Comprehensive Financial Report (ACFR) for review and acceptance to the Board of Directors, prior to submitting the ACFR to the Government Finance Officers Association (GFOA) for award.
+The Finance and Administration Committee recommends the Board of Directors accept the Annual Comprehensive Financial Report (ACFR), and direct staff to submit the ACFR to the Government Finance Officers Association (GFOA) for award.

 Attachments:

 - 1. Draft LAVTA 2021 Annual Comprehensive Financial Report - 2.
 Draft Memorandum of Internal Control (MOIC)